atomone-hub/atomone/docs/architecture/adr-002-photon-token.md

 ```

 Given this formula, when the PHOTON supply reaches the max supply of 1 billion,
-it's no longer possible to get PHOTON, because the conversion rate will return
+it is no longer possible to get PHOTONs, because the conversion rate will return
 the 0 value.

 ### `MsgBurn` message

-`MsgBurn` takes an amount of ATONE and returns an amount of PHOTON.
+`MsgBurn` takes an amount of ATONEs and returns an amount of PHOTONs.
-The passed ATONEs are burnt while the amount of PHOTONS is minted and moved
+The amount of ATONEs is burnt while the amount of PHOTONs is minted and moved
-onto the message signer wallet.
+onto the message signer account.
 The number of minted PHOTONs is equal to the
-number of burnt ATONE multiplied by the conversion rate described in the
+number of burnt ATONEs multiplied by the conversion rate described in the
-`Convert` query section below.
+`ConversionRate` query section below.

 ```math
 photons_{minted} = atones_{burned} \times conversion\_rate
 ```

 However, if `conversion_rate` is 0, i.e. the maximum supply of PHOTON has been
-reached, `MsgBurn` should fail to avoid burning ATONE without PHOTON in return.
+reached, `MsgBurn` should fail to avoid burning ATONEs without PHOTONs in
+return.

 ### `TxFeeChecker` implementation